sbmlteam/sbmlteam.github.io/support-docs/site-organization/site-layout.md

 └── ... ordinary files ...
 ```

-The `.githooks` directory contains import git hooks that need to be installed by the maintainers of the `develop` and `master` branches of the repository.
-Those branches must be merged on a local computer because GitHub will not run the necessary git hooks.
+The `.githooks` directory contains import git hooks that developers can install if they are working with a local copy of the site repository.
 The information about how to set up the git hooks in your local copy of this repository can be found in the [README.md](../../.githooks/README.md) file.

 The `admin` directory contains configuration and script files used to run a server.
 If you want to run a local copy of the server so that you can edit files locally and get immediate live previews of the changes, please see the [README.md](../../admin/README.md) file there for instructions.

+The `support-docs` directory contains documentation about various aspects of the site and how to maintain it.

+The `site` directory is described in detail below.

 Site content hierarchy